cohesity/SecureX/README.md

 This workflow pushes Cohesity Helios ransomware alerts detected in the last `N` hours to Threat Response private intelligence data store.

-This workflow can also be triggered based on a schedule.
-The schedule that is used here is `Cohesity Helios Ransomware Data Push Schedule` which is a schedule to trigger orchestration workflow to push Helios ransomware data to private intelligence.
+This workflow has to be triggered on a schedule and user has to create `Cohesity Helios Ransomware Data Push Schedule` for this to work which is a schedule to trigger orchestration workflow to push Helios ransomware data to private intelligence.

 ##### Input